lkingsford/EmuBayOnlineClient/README.md

 EMU BAY RAILWAY COMPANY
 -----------------------

-Source is available, but this is not free for reuse at this time.
-Copyright is retained by Lachlan Kingsford.
+Source is available for the use of making further games, but the game itself is copyrighted Lachlan Kingsford.